 Last week, we overviewed vaccine development and manufacture, focusing on those that use whole pathogens to protect us from a disease.
-This week, we examine subunit and polysaccharide vaccines, which use different strategies to fight infection.
+This week, we examine subunit, polysaccharide, and DNA/RNA-based vaccines, which use different strategies to fight infection.
 We also take a brief look at the US Food and Drug Administration (FDA)’s vaccine approval process.

 A PART IS SOMETIMES GREATER THAN THE WHOLE

 The structure of viral cells is much simpler than that of our own cells.
 Despite the damage they can do, viruses consist only of one or more strands of DNA or RNA, encased in a protein shell such as in the viruses you see below.

 This simple structure means that sometimes only part, or subunit, of a virus is enough to stave off infection.
 Different subunit vaccines use different bits of a pathogen.
 Often, they consist of nothing more than one of a virus’s surface protein.
 Subunit vaccines work because our immune systems recognize and respond readily to these surface proteins.

 For subunit vaccines, drug manufacturers alter yeast, bacteria, or Chinese hamster ovary (CHO) cells to produce a protein by transferring the gene encoding the virus into them.
 These host cells make the viral protein, which the manufacturer then isolates and formulates into the vaccine.
 Subunit vaccines include those for hepatitis B and human papillomavirus (HPV).

 Sometimes a viral subunit or subunits form what’s called a virus-like particle (VLP)–a protein structure whose shape closely mimics a virus with none of its genetic material.
 In these cases, the body’s immune system responds very robustly.